dk107dk/cdocs/README.md

 ### TODO:
 - indicate a transformer for default and #name docs.
 E.g. to transform xml > md, md > html, etc.
-- think about if all docs should be able to pull in other docs, not just the compose docs.
 - think about if concat and compose docs should be transformed before being included in the other type. e.g. if /x/y/z/concat.txt included /x/compose.html then compose.html would be rendered before being concatenated.